embedded4ever/Esp8266BasedCoronaVirusTracking/README.md

 # Esp8266BasedCoronaVirusTracking

-# Let's pay attention to the warnings about corona virus.
-Stay at home.
+# Please pay attention to the warnings about corona virus.
+Let's Stay at home!

  1- Change your wifi information from **WifiConnect.h** file